mcrowder65/1-ugly-callbacks-TEACHING/script.md

 Cool, now we want to use the results of `getDog('Golden Retriever') and`getCat('Russian Blue')` to determine which pet would be the best

-How do you think we could do this?
+It turns out there is another function in our utilities file, that given a dog breed and a cat breed, it returns which breed would make a better pet.

+How could we pass in both a resolved dog value and a resolved cat value at the same time?
 Can we just use promise chaining?

 Unfortunately...
-This is a limitation of promises, where when you have two values that were retrieved based on resolved promises, you cannot chain the promises together, and you have to resolve a promise in the callback of another promise resolution.
+This is a limitation of promises, when you have two values that were retrieved based on resolved promises, you cannot chain the promises together, you have to resolve a promise in the callback of another promise resolution.

 Let me show you what I'm talking about.

-First let's do the dog one:
+First let's resolve getDog

 ```js
 getDog("Golden Retriever").then(dog => {